 2. 20-Year DCF Price

 4. Graham Number

-COP is trading at a discount to only 1.) above.
-When also considering the NPV MMA Differential, the stock is trading at a slight premium to its calculated fair value of $47.14.
+COP is trading at a premium to all four valuations above.
+When also considering the NPV MMA Differential, the stock is trading at a 279.8% premium to its calculated fair value of $11.46.
 COP did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 4. Dividend Growth Rate

 COP earned one Star in this section for 2.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 The company has paid a cash dividend to shareholders every year since 1934 and has increased its dividend payments for 0 consecutive years.